Exploring DC at a Distance

 - National Museum of African American History & Culture - Open Wednesday-Sunday, Free timed-entry passes required.

 - National Portrait Gallery & Smithsonian American Art Museum - Open Wednesday-Sunday, Free timed-entry passes required.

 - Smithsonian National Zoo - Open daily from 8am-4pm, Free timed-entry passes required.

 - Georgetown Waterfront - Just a 10-minute walk from The River Inn

 - Biking Trails - Borrow one of our bicycles to explore DC at your leisure.

 Worth the Trip

-These will require transportation, but all have outdoor dining space - you'll be glad you made the trek!
+These will require transportation, but all have indoor and out outdoor dining spaces - you'll be glad you made the trek!

 - Le Diplomate - Steven Starr's French Brassiere.